-You will need to invest in yourself if you want to create a Digital Marketing Agency.
+You will need to invest in yourself if you want to start and grow a Digital Marketing Agency.
 You can pick up a lot of information from online blogs and YouTube videos.
 Still, there is no substitute for more formal study.

 Click on the pictures below to take you to Amazon.

-Both of these books will give you a solid grounding in how to formulate, promote and run your Digital Marketing Agency.
+Both of these books will give you a solid grounding in how to formulate, promote, start, and run your Digital Marketing Agency.
 If you were to only choose one, I would go with Agencynomics.